 Yes, you can refinance federal student loans like most other types of student loans.
 When you refinance a federal student loan, you’ll pay it off with a new private student loan.

-Keep in mind that if you refinance your federal loans, though, you’ll lose access to federal benefits — including income-driven repayment and student loan forgiveness programs.
+If you refinance your federal loans, you’ll lose access to federal benefits — including income-driven repayment plans and student loan forgiveness programs.

 Is refinancing student loans a good idea right now?

-Due to the COVID-19 pandemic, federal student loan payments and interest accrual have been paused by the CARES Act through Jan.
-31, 2022.
+Due to the COVID-19 pandemic, federal student loan payments and interest accrual have been paused by the CARES Act and subsequent extensions by the federal government.
+The pause is set to expire on September 1, 2023.
 If you refinance your federal student loans, you’ll no longer be eligible for this administrative forbearance.

-Because of this, it might be a good idea to wait before refinancing, depending on your situation.
+Because of this, it might be a good idea to wait before refinancing your federal loans.

 Benefits and risks of refinancing